Near-Field Monitors: What’s Their Superpower in Music Production?

 Do near-field monitors need a special room setup?

 Not necessarily.
 The beauty of near-field monitors is that they’re designed to minimize the influence of room acoustics.
-However, proper placement – like setting them up at ear level and an equal distance from each other and you – can enhance their performance.
+However, proper placement – like setting them up at ear level and an equal distance from each other – can enhance their performance.

 Are near-field monitors only for professional studios?